-The Bonds will be sold and awarded pursuant to a competitive bidding process to be held on August [12], 2025, as set forth in the Official Notice Inviting Bids.
-The 2025A Bonds will be offered when, as and if issued and received by the Purchaser and subject to the approval as to their legality by Anzel Galvan LLP, San Francisco, California, Bond Counsel.
-Certain legal matters will also be passed upon for the Authority and the City by Anzel Galvan LLP, as Disclosure Counsel.
-Certain legal matters will be passed upon for the Authority and the City by the City Attorney.
-It is anticipated that the 2025A Bonds will be delivered in book-entry form through the facilities of DTC on or about August [28], 2025.
+The Bonds will be sold and awarded pursuant to a competitive bidding process to be held on [June 9], 2025, as set forth in the Official Notice Inviting Bids.
+The Bonds will be offered, when, as and if issued and accepted by the Purchaser, subject to the approval of Anzel Galvan LLP, San Francisco, California, Bond Counsel to the City.
+Anzel Galvan LLP is also serving as Disclosure Counsel to the City.
+In addition, certain legal matters will be passed upon for the City by the City Attorney.
+It is anticipated that the Bonds will be available for delivery through the facilities of DTC on or about July [23], 2025.

-The date of this Official Statement is .
-2025 -- --------
+The date of this Official Statement is , 2025.